arcum42/ComfyUI_SageUtils/.github/instructions/sage.instructions.md

 - Use context managers (`with` statements) for file operations to ensure proper resource management.
 - Follow ideomatic Python practices, such as using `enumerate()` for loops when you need both index and value.

+### Character Encoding and Symbols
+- Only use standard ASCII characters in all code, comments, and documentation.
+- Do not use Unicode symbols, em dashes (—), smart quotes (“ ” ‘ ’), ellipses (…), or emojis.
+- Use only regular hyphens (-), straight quotes (' and "), and three periods (...) for ellipsis if needed.

 ## Documentation and Versioning
 - **Update `README.md`** with any new features or changes.
 - **Update `pyproject.toml`** when releasing a new version.